-Newbridge High School aims to encourage every pupil to achieve the highest possible levels of attendance in order to take full advantage of the learning experiences available to them.
-We recognise the very strong link that exists between a pupil’s level of attendance and their achievement.
-This link is shared with pupils and parents at every opportunity.
+Newbridge High School aims to encourage every student to achieve the highest possible levels of attendance in order to take full advantage of the learning experiences available to them.
+We recognise the very strong link that exists between a student’s level of attendance and their achievement.
+This link is shared with students and parents at every opportunity.

 We ask for 100% and aim for 95%+

 The Legal Framework